snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/GitHub-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - You must have an active GitHub account where you have access to all the repositories you intend to index.

+   a.
 For personal repositories, you must be one of:
    - A repository owner
    - A repository collaborator

+   b.
 For organization-owned repositories, you must be one of:
     - An outside collaborator
     - An organization member as a direct collaborator
     - An organization member with access through team memberships